 Additionally, you can assign secondary private IP addresses to a VNIC.
-Similar to primary private IP addresses, a secondary private IP address provides connectivity to destinations within your VCN and/or on-premises (when there is connectivity through VPN or FastConnect).
+Similar to primary private IP addresses, a secondary private IP address provides connectivity to destinations within your VCN and/or on premise (when there is connectivity through VPN or Oracle Cloud Infrastructure FastConnect).

 Yes.
 You can move a secondary private IP address from a VNIC on one instance to a VNIC on another instance, provided that both VNICs belong to the same subnet and authorization allows the operation.
 When using regional subnets, the secondary private IP can be moved to a VNIC in a different AD as well.

 Currently you can assign up to 31 secondary private IP addresses to a VNIC.